Credit score ranges: What they are and what they mean

 • Credit age: If you’ve had credit accounts open for a long time, it can indicate that you’re a lower risk to creditors.

-Factors that don’t affect your credit score
+Factors that don’t affect your credit scores

 • Race